INTERSECT in SQL: Usage and Implementation

 Intellipaat provides a Microsoft SQL Certification Course for its learners.

-We can use the INTERSECT operator with the BETWEEN operator in SQL to find records that fall within a specified range.
+We can make use of the INTERSECT operator along with the BETWEEN operator in SQL to obtain records within a predefined range.

 Example:

-Let us retrieve the name, age, and designation of students aged between 25 and 30 from both the tables named Employee1 and Employee1_Designation (mentioned above), returning only the common rows within the specified age range.
+Let’s bring the name, age, and designation of students who are between the ages of 25 to 30 from both of the above-mentioned tables named Employee1 and Employee1_Designation.
+Also, it will return just the common rows within this specified age range.

 Query: